A restored Victorian park with a renewed sense of community.

 The new aviary takes a triangular form to maintain key views through the park and has a powder-coated steel mesh façade that reflects the patterns of the new café and adds to the transparency of the structures..

-A single-storey education centre will provide training, classroom space and a working greenhouse for use by both park visitors, students, and maintenance staff.
-The centre will be timber clad to ensure that it sits comfortably within the park environment.
+A single-storey education centre provides training, classroom space and a working greenhouse for use by both park visitors, students, and maintenance staff.

 Victoria Park's restoration is about far more than enhancing its historic features, it is about creating a cohesive community-driven new place where people come, spend time with friends and family and enjoy the beautiful open green space at the heart of their town.